Hours: Monday – Friday: 7 a.m. to 5 p.m.

 If hearing aids are necessary, Nemours audiologists are qualified and experienced in the fitting of hearing aids for children of all ages, including young babies.
 Our program is designed to closely monitor each and every child with their hearing loss and hearing aid care.

-Hearing aids are the primary non-medical treatment for hearing loss.
+Hearing aids are the primary nonmedical treatment for hearing loss in children.
 The most common type of hearing loss involves cochlear dysfunction and hearing aids allow an amplification of sound to overcome this problem.
 A hearing aid's basic components are the microphone, amplifier, and receiver.

 Types of Hearing Aids